Managing Partners: Guy Vermeil (Geneva), Stefan Breitenstein (Zurich)

 Languages: English, French, German, Italian, Russian, Spanish

-With over 200 lawyers and offices in three major economic centres, Lenz & Staehelin is the largest law firm in Switzerland.
+With over 200 lawyers and offices in three major economic centres, Lenz & Staehelin is one of the largest law firms in Switzerland.
 Known for its high professional standards, the firm provides its domestic and international clients with a full range of services in the main areas of law.
 It is ranked amongst the leading practitioners in business law.

 Main Areas of Practice: